Black Bean Soup

 - Remove bay leaves and discard.

-- Ladle the soup into bowls and sprinkle with homemade croutons (recipe follows).
+- Ladle the soup into bowls and sprinkle with chopped tomatoes, onions, avocado or homemade croutons (recipe follows).

 - Melt the butter in a large saucepan over low heat.